 4. Read the works of others.
 If you're like me, you learn by example.
 There are times that I find myself stuck on sentence structure.
 I know how I want to word something, but it just seems awkward.
 Reading the works of other authors, especially those who write in a similar style as you, will help you with your structure conundrum, thus pulling you out of an editing funk.
 Plus, it's always a good idea to take a break and read in order to clear your mind and make it fresh for another round of editing.

 5. Have a good bitching session then get on with it.
 Let's face it, the vast majority of writers hate editing.
 It's tedious, time consuming, soul-sucking, and it brings our faults as writers to light.
 However, with that said, it's a necessary part of being a writer and, unless you have your own personal editorial staff, it's unavoidable.
 The good news is you're not alone.
-Right now (and at any given time), there are thousands of writers going through the same process as you are who are pulling out similar fist fulls of hair all while starring blankly at their computer screens.
-The beauty of this is that these same writers are most likely online on Twitter, Facebook, Absolute Write, or any one of the gazillions of social media sites out there.
+Right now (and at any given time), there are thousands of writers going through the same process as you are who are pulling out similar fistfuls of hair while starring blankly at their computer screens.
+The beauty of this is that these same writers are most likely online on Twitter, Facebook, Instagram, or any one of the gazillions of social media sites out there.
 Reach out to them.
-Have a good bitching session as, chances are, you'll find that you have a lot in common with other writers and it's always good to have someone in your corner in your time of need.
+Have a good bitching session, as chances are, you'll find that you have a lot in common with other writers, and it's always good to have someone in your corner in your time of need.

 6. Remind yourself that dreams are worth chasing.
 There is a reason why you chose to write.
 Whether it be in pursuit of becoming the next bestselling author, because there's a story brewing in your head that you feel needs to be shared, or because it helps you maintain a healthy level of sanity, we all write for one reason or another.
 We all have dreams and the best dreams are those you have to work to attain.
 There isn't anyone, shy of a celebrity, who's had their dreams handed to them.
 They had to work for them.
 And it takes hard work, dedication, and hardcore patience to get where you want in life.
 Just think of editing as a stepping stone towards publication or fuel for the rocket ship that is poised to blast you and your novel into orbit.